SkillsFundingAgency/das-courses-api/README.md

 ## Local running

+### In memory database
+It is possible to run the whole of the API using the InMemory database.
+To do this the environment variable in appsettings.json should be set to **DEV**.
+Once done, start the application as normal, then run the ```ops/dataload``` operation in swagger.
+You will then be able to query the API as per the operations listed in swagger.

+### SQL Server database
 You are able to run the API by doing the following:

 * Run the database deployment publish command to create the database ```SFA.DAS.Courses``` or create the database manually and run in the table creation scripts